KastnerRG/Read_the_docs/docs/project2.rst

 ---------
 1. Design and verify a functionally complete CORDIC IP core using HLS: **cordic_baseline**.
 You are provided a testbench that you can use though that the testbench does not cover all cases.
 You are encouraged to create a more extensive testbench to ensure that your code is correct.

 2. The ultimate goal is to create an efficient CORDIC that only uses simple operations, i.e., add and shift.
 You should not be using divide, multiply, etc. in your CORDIC core.
-First design your code using float variables.
-Once you have a functionally correct CORDIC, then change data types to fixed-point.
+First design a baseline using float variables.
+Once you have a functionally correct CORDIC, then start experimenting with arbitrary precision data types.
 This should result in your multiplications being synthesized into shifts and adds (you should verify that this is indeed happening).
-Do not change your function header/definition/interface (the input and output variables and their datatypes), only change variables inside the body of your `cordiccart2pol` function.
+Do not change the function header/definition/interface (the input and output variables and their datatypes), only change variables inside the body of your `cordiccart2pol` function.
 You may use new typedefs if you wish.
 Try to perform as few operations with float as possible, meaning there will likely be a lot of typecasting involved.

 3. A major design tradeoff for the CORDIC revolves around the precision or accuracy of the results.
 For example, changing the number of rotations effects the accuracy, performance, and resource usage.
 Another important tradeoff is the data type of the variables.
 Using large, complex data types (like floating point) is typically most accurate, but not good with respect to performance and resource usage.
-Using fixed-point types is more performant, but may reduce the accuracy of the results.
+Fixed-point types provide better performance and resource usage, but may reduce the accuracy of the results.
 Perform design-space exploration to create a wide range of implementations using various data types for different variables, modifying the number of rotations, and performing other optimizations to find the Pareto optimal designs.

 4. Explore the architectural tradeoffs of a lookup table (LUT) architecture.
 We have provided a fully functional base implementation of this.
 You should read and understand this code.
 You should analyze the design-space of this lookup table IP core by changing the parameters of the look-up tables, e.g., by varying the data type of the input data and the output data types.
 This should allow you to find architectures with different resource usage, performance, and accuracy results.